theNewDynamic/oregonsadventurecoast.com/content/blog/adventure-spotlight-whiskey-run-mountain-bike-trails-on-oregon-s-south-coast.md

 ---
+_schema: default
 title: 'Adventure Spotlight: Whiskey Run Mountain Bike Trails on Oregon’s South Coast'
+draft: false
-date: 2021-02-18T05:00:00.000+00:00
+date: 2021-02-18T05:00:00Z
+description: >-
-description: The Whiskey Run Mountain Biking Trail System, open year-round, flows and winds on cross-country style trails for more than 22 miles.
+  The Whiskey Run Mountain Biking Trail System, open year-round, flows and winds on cross-country style trails for more than 22 miles.
 Riders are treated to sweeping views of the Coos County Forest, tranquil streams, and fern covered forest floors that can only be experienced on Oregon’s South Coast.
-image: "/img/cycling-at-whiskey-run-blog-695x322-jpg.png"
+image: /img/cycling-at-whiskey-run-blog-695x322-jpg.png
 tags:
   - 'Whiskey Run Trail system '
   - Whiskey Run Mountain Biking Trail System
   - 'Mountain Biking '
   - Coos County Forest
   - Coos Bay
   - North Bend
   - Charleston
   - 'Oregon Travel '
   - Oregon's Adventure Coast
   - Oregon Coast
   - Biking
   - 'Oregon Coast Mountain Biking '
 categories:
   - Outdoor Adventures
 seo:
   title: ''
   description: ''
   imgalt: ''
   image: ''
-aliases: []
-accordion_sections: []
 warning: false
-warning_copy: ''

 ---
+Updated December 20, 2023

-As the COVID-19 pandemic continues to make headlines and keep folks stuck at home, many are turning to nature and outdoor activities to stay grounded and healthy during this challenging time.
-We recently received a letter from a group visiting from Medford, Oregon praising [Whiskey Run Mountain Bike Trails](https://www.trailforks.com/region/whiskey-run-trails-21273/?activitytype=1&z=12.4&lat=43.21305&lon=-124.36649), one of the prized biking trails in our region, so we thought this would be the perfect opportunity to spotlight this beloved destination.
+In recent years, many have learned that turning to nature is a wonderful way to stay grounded and healthy during challenging times.
+Some time ago, we received a letter from a group visiting from Medford, Oregon praising [Whiskey Run Mountain Bike Trails](https://www.trailforks.com/region/whiskey-run-trails-21273/?activitytype=1&amp;z=12.4&amp;lat=43.21305&amp;lon=-124.36649), one of the prized biking trails in our region, so we thought this would be the perfect opportunity to spotlight this beloved destination.

-This one-of-a-kind trail system flows and winds through the misty Coos County Forest on cross-country style trails for more than **22 miles**. _Editor's Note: Phase III construction is expected to gets underway in the near future which will extend the length of this trail system to 30 miles!_
+This one-of-a-kind trail system flows and winds through the misty Coos County Forest on cross-country style trails for more than 30 miles.

-{{< youtube "YA0X_rpH930" >}}
+{{< youtube id="YA0X_rpH930" >}}

 The letter was written by Pastor Jim Wright from the Mountain Church in Medford, Oregon.
 Paster Wright leads an annual “Warriors” program, a group of adventure seekers that embark on various outdoor excursions in the Rogue Valley.
 The group embraces these adventures as an opportunity for growth and personal enrichment.
 Riding the Whiskey Run Mountain Bike Trails in the Coos County Forest was high on their list of adrenaline sports.